 In 2009, the Archdiocese of New Orleans announced it was settling 20 lawsuits for $5 million filed against it by an unknown number of adults who alleged they had been beaten, berated, and sexually molested in the 1950s and 1960s at Hope Haven and Madonna Manor.
 At the time of the settlement, none of the priests were named.
 In 2018, The Archdiocese of New Orleans released a list of 57 accused priests and deacons who served in its jurisdiction.
 Eight Roman Catholic priests who were members of the Salesians of Don Bosco order who were assigned to Hope Haven were on the list as being credibly accused of sexually abusing children.
 The Archdiocese learned of the allegations against the eight between 2006 and 2011.
 Six of the accused are now deceased.

-The residential portion of Hope Haven closed in the 1980s, but the institution continued offering services for at-risk youth and housing other ministries well into the 21st century.
-The last ministry left in 2014, and the Jefferson Parish Council decided in 2017 to lease the property.
-Jefferson Parish entered into a 99-year lease agreement with the Archdiocese of New Orleans that cleared the way for the parish to occupy and preserve the site for a $1 a year.
 In 2020, crews finished $1.2 million of work on the roughly 30,000-square-foot Feingold Center building by gutting it down to the studs, removing asbestos, and securing the windows.
 The next project is the $2.4 million Dibert Administration Building expected to begin in July 2021.
 The administration building will get the same treatment as the Feingold Center building.
 Also planned is the parish-funded $1.3 million walking trail, which will include an adult exercise area, a playground, restrooms, and a 30-vehicle parking lot.
 The work is expected to be complete by early 2022.
 Later phases, which have yet to be funded, could see an extention of the walking path around the property and conversion of area to the rear of the property into an outdoor event venue for concerts or weddings.

-You can find me on Facebook, Instagram, Twitter, and TikTok.
-If you would like to receive the Abandoned Southeast blog in your email, you can sign up below or on the main page.
-For more amazing abandoned places, check out Abandoned New Orleans and my other titles available through Amazon.
+Thank you for reading.
+I appreciate your support.
+Please share the blog with your friends.
+You can find me on Facebook, Instagram, and TikTok.
+For more amazing abandoned places, check out Abandoned New Orleans and my other titles available through America Through Time and Amazon.

 I didn’t see the name of the orphanage.
 Perhaps I missed it.